vtex-apps/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 # Frequently asked questions

-If you already understood what VTEX IO is, you may you want to know more and discover how it can be used, who can use it, how much it costs, how VTEX IO Store Framework works, what restrictions may apply and so on.
+If you already understood what VTEX IO is, you may you want to know more and discover how it can be used, who can use it, how much it costs, how VTEX IO Store Framework works, what restrictions may be applied and so on.

 Don't worry.
 You're not alone in wanting to know about all the above.
 The answers to the VTEX IO and VTEX IO Store Framework frequently asked questions are as follows: